 For example, a 6-9 means there are 6 to 9 crab legs per 10 pounds.
 These are huge legs, averaging about 1 1/3 lbs. each!

 Red King Crab Sustainability Info

 Monterey Bay Aquarium’s Seafood Watch program has good info on King Crab.
 U.S. king crab is currently well-managed; however most Alaskan king crab populations are recovering from previous over-fishing.
-Seafood Watch lists Red King Crab from Norway Barents Sea as a "Best Choice", and from the US Pacific as a “Good Alternative”.
+As of September 2015 Seafood Watch lists Red King Crab from Norway Barents Sea as a “Best Choice”, and from the US Pacific as a “Good Alternative”.
 King crab which is imported from Russia is ranked as “Avoid.”
 Currently, king crab is only a wild caught product.
 But sustainable farmed king crab is being attempted and may be available in the market place in a few years.